olilanz/ai-yue-gp/README.md

  - 0: Don't update automatically.
 Use the scripts that are bundled.
  - 1: Update and use the latest features / models.
 But also accept that this may being breaking changes.

-More documentation on the effect of these parameters can be found in the [originator's repo](https://github.com/deepbeepmeep/YuEGP.git).
+More documentation on the effect of these parameters can be found in the [originator's repo](https://github.com/deepbeepmeep/YuEGP).

 ### Fixing caching issues

 As the container updates the models to the latest available version, there is no guarantee that the cached files from previous start-ups are compatible with updated versions.
 I haven't encountered any issue yet.
-Though, should you run into issues, just removing the cache folder will caus the startup script to rebuild it from scratch, and thereby fix issues caused by version specific incompatibilities.
+Though, should you run into issues, just removing the cache folder will cause the startup script to rebuild the cache from scratch, and thereby fix any inconsistencies.

 ## Command reference